 Moving residents between residential aged care rooms

 A resident can choose to move rooms.
-There are also times when you can ask them to.
+There are also times when you can ask a resident to move rooms.
 You will need to discuss this with the resident and update their agreement, and fees if required.

 When can residents move rooms?